A Weird but Effective iPhone Car Mount

 For safe usage, you need a place to mount the iPhone so it’s easy to see and doesn’t slide around.
 I’ve used a few different mounts over the years, but I never loved any of them.

-When I bought a “new” truck recently, I decided to put a phone mount in it but wasn’t sure which one to get.
+When I bought a “new” truck recently, I decided to put a phone mount in it but wasn’t sure which to get.
 I usually turn to the Wirecutter for such things, since they generally do a comprehensive job of evaluating all the options.
 But I was a bit skeptical of their choice for smartphone car mount, the TechMatte MagGrip CD Slot, which currently costs about $11 at Amazon.

-I made a video overview of the TechMatte MagGrip CD Slot.
+Read on for the details, or you can watch my video overview of the TechMatte MagGrip CD Slot.

 TechMatte MagGrip CD Slot -- Put bluntly, the TechMatte MagGrip CD Slot is one weird smartphone car mount.
 Many car mounts use a suction cup to attach to the windshield or dashboard, and others clip into an air vent.
 TechMatte even makes an air vent version of the MagGrip.
 However, the MagGrip CD Slot, as its name indicates, mounts inside the CD slot of your car stereo, assuming you have one.
 You slide the MagGrip CD Slot’s bracket into the slot and tighten a knob to secure it in place.
 Should you wish to play a CD, just loosen the knob and pull the MagGrip out.